 The “Planetary Impact” of Project Pegasus

 Today, the “new” Project Pegasus, led by Andrew D. Basiago himself, is apparently campaigning for the United States government to publicly disclose its teleportation technology, which would benefit humanity as a whole and make transportation both on Earth and throughout the cosmos instantaneous and environment-friendly.
 Or something like that.

 At any rate, Basiago’s story is far from over.
 While the Web Bot’s prediction in 2009 that he would “make a [planetary impact]” as a government whistle blower never really came to pass (more on that later), he’s got some new plans.
-Namely, he intends to run for President of the United States in 2016.
+Namely, he intends to run for President of the United States.
+He first attempted this in 2016:

 “In 2016, Andrew D. Basiago will be a candidate for President of the United States under the banner Andy 2016 – A Time for Truth.”

 However, while he didn’t succeed then, he’s about to try again in 2020, with the promise of “lead[ing] the American people into a bold, new era of Truth, Reform, and innovation as great as they are great.”